Non-ergodicity in open quantum systems through quantum feedback: Non-Ergodicity

+Setting $A = c^\dagger c$, this differential equation can be used to calculate the mean number of photons $n(t)$ inside the cavity.
+Using Eq.~(\ref{displace}) and the commutator relation $[c,c^\dagger] = 1$ one can show that

-for the density matrix $\rho_{\rm I} (t)$ in Eq.~(\ref{alphass4}).
-In the absence of any feedback, i.e.~for $\eta = 0$, Eq.~(\ref{alphass5}) simplifies to the simple linear differential equation $\dot{I} (t) = - \kappa \, I(t)$.
-However, in the presence of sufficiently strong feedback, the $\eta$-term dominates the dynamics of $I(t)$ and makes it non-linear.
-For relatively large values of $\eta$ and $\beta$, $\dot{I} (t)$ even becomes positive and the mean number of photons inside the resonator grows in time.
-As we have seen in Ref.~\cite{PRA}, the phase space volume occupied by the resonator grows in time in case of sufficiently strong instantaneous quantum feedback, which is often the case for non-ergodic systems.
+if the state of the cavity equals $|\alpha_{\rm I} (t) \rangle$.
+In the absence of any feedback, i.e.~for $\eta = 0$, this equation simplifies to the simple linear differential equation $\dot{n} (t) = - \kappa \, n(t)$, as it should.
+However, in the presence of sufficiently strong feedback, the $\eta$-term dominates the dynamics of $n(t)$ and the mean cavity photon number evolves in a non-linear fashion, as illustrated in Fig.~\ref{Int3}.